Andrettin/Wyrmsun/readme.txt

 - When finishing the A Bargain is Struck quest in the Chaincolt Foothills map the player is now taken directly to the next quest's map (Caverns of Chaincolt).
 - Fixed one tile which was wrongly set to be dry mud, when it should be mud.
 - Added the Northern Wastelands map (Nidavellir).
+- Added two potions of healing to the Brown Hills map.

 * Miscellaneous
 - The player now receives a warning message when new versions of Wyrmsun reset the allocation of technology points in the tech tree.
 - Glyphs are now visible under the fog of war.
 - The speed cheat ("hermes") now works (code by cybermind).
 - The resource cheat now benefits all players.
+- Added a button to reset the tech tree.

 * Quests
 - The gnomish envoy and the gnomish king in the A Bargain is Struck quest now begin at the 2nd and 3rd level of experience, respectively.